 The Republic of Zambia celebrates its independence day with utmost enthusiasm and fervor.
 It is an opportunity to honor Zambia’s convention of solidarity and peace, reflected in the motto “One Zambia, One Nation,” and to reaffirm its commitment to a democratic future that guarantees respect for individual freedoms and responsible administration.

 Want to skip ahead to a particular section?

-- 8 Zambia Independence Day Celebrations: Life, People & Traditions
+- 3 Zambia Independence Day Holiday: Celebrations & Activities

 Due to its landlocked nation, Zambia was not visited by European settlers until the end of the 19th century.
 Although there were contacts with outsiders but were limited to a few Arab and Portuguese visits, with no any long-lasting relationship.

 In 1888, Cecil Rhodes, the leader of the British South Africa Company, signed a treaty with the Paramount Chief of the Lozi, and obtain mineral rights in the region.
 Suppression of tribal rebellions led to the complete control of the region by the British.
 This land came to be known as North-Western Rhodesia.

 Additionally, parts of east Zambia were conquered by force along with Malawi.
 The British cracked down the uprising led by the son of King Mpenzi and gained control of the vast territories, that came to be known as North-Eastern Rhodesia.

 Both these regions i.e North-Western Rhodesia and North-Eastern Rhodesia were administered by British as separate units, until 1911 when they were merged to form Northern Rhodesia (today called Zambia).

 The British administration in Northern Rhodesia (today called Zambia) was similar to its other African regions.
 A representative heads a small central council composed of Europeans delegated by the British government.
 The local rulers are permitted great freedom under this system of indirect rule.